Legal Land Description Lookup — Find Any Land Parcel in the US

 For quarter section searches, see the quarter section finder.
 For PLSS-to-GPS conversion details, see the PLSS to GPS converter guide.

-Try it — enter NE 14-5N-3W Sixth Principal Meridian into the Township America converter to see the GPS coordinates and map location.
+Try it — enter NE 31-5N-7W Willamette Meridian into the Township America converter to see the GPS coordinates and map location.
 Or paste any legal description from your own documents and get results in seconds.